shubham-kumar10/yummy-bites/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its  [MIT License](http://choosealicense.com/licenses/mit/).
+By contributing, you agree that your contributions will be licensed under its  [Apache 2.0 License](https://github.com/shubham-kumar10/yummy-bites/blob/master/LICENSE).

 ## References